 Love fried mushrooms, but not the deep frying?
 My breaded air fryer mushrooms are much lighter but just as irresistibly crunchy and delicious.
-I make this crispy breaded mushroom recipe in only 20 minutes, and serve them warm with creamy dipping sauces as a snack, appetizer or side dish.
+I make this crispy breaded mushroom recipe in only 20 minutes, and serve them warm with creamy dipping sauces as a snack, appetizer, or side dish.

 Air Fryer Mushrooms - Plate overflowing with fried mushrooms with sauce in a ramekin.

-Mushrooms can be one of those veggies that either divides or brings people together…They either firmly do or they don’t like them.
+Mushrooms can be one of those veggies that either divides people or bring them together.
 (Unless my cream cheese stuffed mushrooms recipe is on the table, then suddenly everyone loves them.)
-If you’ve found your way to this post, I’m going to assume you’re on mushroom team “yum!” and I’m so happy you’re here!
+If you’ve found your way to this post, I’m going to assume you’re on team mushroom, and I’m so happy you’re here!
 Whether or not you’re already a fan of deep-fried breaded mushrooms, my lighter air fryer mushrooms recipe is for you.
-I dunk button mushrooms in an egg and olive oil wash, coat them with a simple breadcrumb mixture, then air fry crispy in 10 minutes.
-They’re not as fancy as crab stuffed mushrooms or as fiery as chorizo stuffed mushrooms, but wow, these crunchy and juicy ‘shrooms are just as flavorful.
-Serve with any number of dipping sauces and I promise, everyone will agree they’re delicious!
+I dunk button mushrooms in an egg and olive oil wash, coat them with a simple breadcrumb mixture, then air fry them until crispy in 10 minutes.

 Plate of air fryer mushrooms top down, with ramekin of sauce.